ryganzk/Dinomaton/README.md

 > The bot starts up but it won't connect to the cluster

 Open a new MongoDB Compass window, and override the original connection string with the new one.
 I think this string tacks on a few permissions at the end that grants other applications connection perms

+# Credits
+Thanks to the Fossil Fighters Wiki and Discord for creating the various documents displaying vivosaur information, as well as the various resources out there that helped this bot become afloat!
+Also big thanks to Stack Overflow for existing